-The prime replacement for the incandescent light bulb is the higher-efficiency compact fluorescent, or CFL.
+When the new lighting standards began in 2012, prime replacements for the incandescent light bulb were the higher-efficiency compact fluorescent lamps (CFL) and the light emitting diodes (LEDs).
 The CFL, though, has its own problems, primarily the inclusion of toxic mercury in the design and a strange, sometimes unpleasant color that even gives some people headaches.

-In the last few years, though, these LED replacement bulbs, the kind you just screw into a lamp like you do an incandescent bulb, have become much more common -- which is to say a fair number of businesses and a handful of households are using them.
+Enter the LED lights.
+LEDs have been around for many years — they light up digital clocks, Christmas lights, flashlights, traffic signals, etc. But as far as household lighting goes, LEDs weren't taking off.
+Certain drawbacks had kept companies from manufacturing them in standard, replacement-size light bulb form.
+But in the last decade or so, these LED replacement bulbs, the kind you just screw into a lamp like you do an incandescent bulb, have become much more common — which is to say a large number of businesses and households are using them.